 Dr. James Smith Wallen was born in August 1809 in Kingston, Jamaica.
 He was the only son of Major Edward Pinnock Wallen and the former Eliza Archangel Mill.
 Her father commanded Fort Detroit after it was captured by the British.
 When Dr. Wallen was 5 years old, he and his mother went to live in Scotland.
-In 1833 Dr. Wallen graduated from the Royal College of Surgeons in England.
-Dr. Wallen furthered his medical studies in Paris.
-Dr. Wallen practiced medicine for a time in England and he arrived in Canada in 1834 during a Cholera outbreak.
+In 1833 Dr. Wallen graduated from the Royal College of Surgeons in England and continued his medical studies in Paris.
+Dr. Wallen practiced medicine for a short period of time in England and he was dispatched to Canada in 1834 during a Cholera outbreak.
 He was appointed a government surgeon in the 1837 rebellion.

 Dr. Wallen married Mary Teeple who resided in Ancaster, Ontario.
 She was born in 1826 in Glanford Twp, Ontario, the eldest child of Jacob Teeple and the former Rachel Roszel.
 Her parents were farmers and her siblings were; Abraham, Catherine, Elizabeth, Philip, James, Naomi and Edward.

 Dr. and Mrs. Wallen had a daughter named Mary Teeple Wallen born in 1842.
 His wife Mary died a short time later.

 Dr. Wallen moved to Morpeth in 1844.
 He subsequently practiced medicine in Ridgetown and Dresden before settling in Chatham.

 Dr. Wallen married Sarah Coburn on the 7th of August, 1845.
 Sarah was born on the 29th of November 1824 in Beamsville, Ontario.
 Her parents were Eliphalet Coburn and the former Alathea Robinson.